Code-Institute-Submissions/ms4-5/README.md

     - As a shopper I want to see history of my orders and transactions.

     - As a shopper I want to be able to add/remove/edit my delivery address.

+##
+Some of the photos of products are taken from Etsy.com just as placeholders until shop owner creates and photographs their own producs